• Skip to primary navigation

 If you're looking for more easy vegan recipes be sure to try these next:

-• A white bowl filled with rigatoni covered in a red sauce and fresh basil.
+• A bowl filled with gnocchi, vegetables, and basil.

 This recipe along with my Buffalo Cauliflower Sandwich are some of the best vegan sandwiches in my opinion.